 When is it happening?

-How is it undertaken?
+How was it undertaken?

-How will disturbance be minimised?
+How was disturbance minimised?

 The areas surveyed change to some extent with every national survey due to updated information on alterations to the capercaillie’s range in Scotland, and the time window of records used to define what that range is.

-To identify the areas of coverage for the 2021/22 survey, information spanning the past 10 years is used from a database compiled by the RSPB, collating records from annual lek monitoring, plus other sightings and signs of capercaillie presence that are assumed to give an accurate representation of the species’ current annual distribution.
+To identify the areas of coverage for the 2021/22 survey, information spanning the past 10 years was used from a database compiled by the RSPB, collating records from annual lek monitoring, plus other sightings and signs of capercaillie presence that are assumed to give an accurate representation of the species’ current annual distribution.
 The 2003/04 and 2009/10 surveys included records as far back as 1968, from places where capercaillie have long since disappeared, and so for the 2015/16 survey this time window was reduced to include data from the past 15 years.

 For the 2021-22 survey, the time window used to determine the current and recent historic range was reduced further to 10 years.
 This change removed large areas of former capercaillie range occupied before 2012 but for which there have been no records of capercaillie presence since, such as in Loch Lomond and Trossachs.
 Given the evidence for range contraction recorded by the 2007-11 Bird Atlas and the high profile of capercaillie, it was felt they were extremely unlikely to be persisting, undetected, in such areas.
-Some areas have been removed from the survey – these are where there have been no records of capercaillie in the last five years, and which are outside the current range including in the Black Isle and Donside.
+Some areas were removed from the survey where there have been no records of capercaillie in the last five years, and which are outside the current range including in the Black Isle and Donside.
 This is because it’s very unlikely that birds still occupy these areas.

 These changes are accounted for in the scientific analysis stage of the survey by including data on the total length of transects walked and the size of survey area(s).